 Most production code is terrible.

-How To Code It is a new home for Rustaceans who think it shouldn't be this way.
+How To Code It is a home for Rustaceans who think it shouldn't be this way.

 A headshot of Angus, founder of How To Code It